Back to search results

-Categories: Full Time (90-100%), Extension Program Associate-EXPA, Fixed Term Academic Staff, MSU Extension- EXPA, Advising/Counseling, Agriculture, Education/Training, Research/Scientific, Non-Union
+Categories: Full Time (90-100%), Extension Program Associate-EXPA, Fixed Term Academic Staff, MSU Extension- EXPA, Advising/Counseling, Agriculture, Education/Training, Health Care Professional, Research/Scientific, Non-Union

-- Develop, conduct and evaluate innovative educational programs that meet current and projected needs.
+- Develop, conduct, and evaluate innovative educational programs that meet current and projected needs for food safety education.

 - Develop and utilize appropriate media methods to communicate current and timely information, research results, and relevant industry updates, as well as a schedule of current and future activities.

-- Gather and report programming outputs and impacts, to demonstrate program effectiveness and to guide future program priorities for MSU Extension, the Greening Michigan Institute, Michigan Sea Grant College Program and the work group aligned with.
+- Gather and report programming outputs and impacts, to demonstrate program effectiveness and to guide future program priorities for MSU Extension and the Health and Nutrition Institute.

-- Work to ensure that community needs assessments, program development, and recruitment efforts include the engagement of Michigan’s diverse residents across race, gender, socioeconomic class, disabilities and other differences.
+- Work to ensure that community needs assessments, program development and recruitment efforts include the engagement of Michigan’s diverse residents across race, gender, socioeconomic class, disabilities and other characteristics.

 - Understand and implements Civil Rights policies and procedures.

 - Other duties or projects as assigned by the Institute Director.